Managing ExpressJs API Kubernetes Deployment with Flux

 Startup a fresh AKS and Azure Container Registry (ACR) deployment.
 We will utilize Terraform files to declaratively deploy these resources to Azure using Terraform CLI .

-Create a .tf file to describe you resources.
+file to describe your resources.

 terraform {